repole/drowsy/docs/querying.rst

 Convert Fields to camelCase
 ---------------------------

-Schemas can easily be defined to serialize and deserialize using camelCase field names to be more JavaScript friendly.
+Schemas can easily be defined to serialize and deserialize using lower camelCase field names to be more JavaScript convention friendly.

 .. code:: python